syntax-syndicate/agent-dev-kit-docs/docs/get-started/quickstart.md

     !!!note "Model support"

-        Currently only `gemini-2.0-flash-exp` supports talking to your agent via audio/video.
-For more information, see the [documentation on the Live API on Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal-live-api)
+        Currently only `gemini-2.0-flash-exp` supports talking to your agent via audio/video, and can be used either with your API key from Google AI Studio or via [Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal-live-api).

-=== "adk run"
+=== "Terminal (adk run)"

     Run the following command, to chat with your Google Search agent.